 Socure performs searches for KYC as well as global watchlists, to validate good players while keeping an eye out for bad ones.
 This means applying deeper intelligence, fuzzy matching, and other techniques to zero in on only relevant data.
 Remember, any law enforcement, AML, or other kind of hit invariably means a manual review of the results, so any results we return have to be useful, not buckets of data that some poor clerk has to sift through and possibly come up with an inaccurate result.

-And for a powerful, extra layer of trust, Socure employs document verification.
+And for a powerful, extra layer of trust, Socure employs it’s identity document verification solution, Predictive DocV.
 Using a mobile or mobile web app, the applicant scans their physical id (the front and the back where applicable), includes a selfie, and submits.
 Not only do we perform hundreds of quality checks to ensure a legit, non-tampered document, we also extract the data directly from it to match up with what we already know.
 We can also put DocV upfront, to begin the validation process and pre-fill the application with that extracted data.
 The marriage of id and data-driven verification automatically deters a large portion of bad actors, and is a powerful, integrated solution for verifying trusted identities.

 Online gamers are the ones taking the chances, and hopefully being responsible while they do it.
 Meanwhile, the providers can hedge their bets by employing the most powerful identity verification solution on the market.